When and where on 25.10. can be seen over Germany

 In October 2022 a partial solar eclipse can be seen.
 At what time can the eclipse on 25.10. watch over Germany.

-Bremen – The solar eclipse is the sky spectacle in October.
-Because with the partial solar eclipse on October 25, 2022, a real celestial event is imminent that not only astronomy fans are eagerly awaiting.
-Unlike the supermoon in August 2022, you don’t have to be a night owl to see the solar eclipse in October 2022.
-The eclipse can already be seen throughout Germany in the early afternoon hours.
+Bremen – It’s the sky spectacle in October.
+With the partial solar eclipse stands Germany on October 25th, 2022 another celestial event that not only astronomy fans are eagerly awaiting.
+Unlike the supermoon in August 2022, you don’t have to be a night owl to see the solar eclipse.
+It can be seen all over Germany in the early noon.

-Nevertheless, clear regional differences can be determined with which intensity the partial darkening can really be observed when the moon moves in front of the sun.
-Therefore, the following applies: The further north or east, the better the spectacular sky event can be experienced in this country.
+Nevertheless, there are clear regional differences in terms of the intensity with which the partial solar eclipse can actually be observed when the moon moves in front of the sun.
+Therefore, the further north or east, the better the spectacular celestial event can be experienced.

-Solar eclipse 2022: when the partial darkening in October can be seen in Germany
+Partial solar eclipse in October 2022: When will the spectacle take place on October 25th? begins

-but when can the solar eclipse be seen over Germany in October 2022?
-One thing is clear: everyone who is interested should at least keep their lunch break free for the solar eclipse on October 25th.
-On this day, the moon moves in front of the sun and causes a partial solar eclipse.
+but when can the solar eclipse be seen in October 2022?
+It is clear that everyone who is interested should keep their lunch break free for the spectacle in Germany on October 25th.
+On this day the moon moves in front of the sun.
 Depending on where you live in Germany, the eclipse of the sun by the moon can be experienced to different degrees.

 According to calculations, the start of the solar eclipse begins with sunrise at 10:48 a.m.
 Central European Time (CET) near Iceland.
 From that moment on, the shadow of the moon can be seen over Europe, Northeast Africa, the Middle East, Russia and India.
 The solar eclipse will come to an end on the west coast of the subcontinent at 15:02 our time.